-Due to the current situation with (COVID19) Netball NSW has made the decision to postpone all scheduled Netball NSW Schools Cups competition for the remainder of Term 1.
-Netball NSW will continue to review the evolving situation on a daily basis and will look to reschedule the affected Netball NSW School Cup Competition.
-Netball NSW will provide a further update on Wednesday 15 April, 2020 regarding future events.
+Due to the current situation with (COVID19) Netball NSW all Schools Cup events have been moved to Terms 3 and 4.
+We are looking forward to announcing the rescheduled dates shortly!
 The Netball NSW Schools Cup is an initiative to provide New South Wales primary and secondary school students with the opportunity to enjoy netball in an inclusive and enjoyable environment.
 The Schools Cup is available to male and female students from Public, Independent and Catholic systems in Years Three, Four, Five, Six, Seven, Eight, Nine and Ten.
 Now moving into its eighth year, the Netball NSW Schools Cup has grown from 3,000 participants in the inaugural year, to nearly 16,000 participants and now includes a years 11/12 Fast 5 Carnival Division, as well as an All Abilities competition so there is something for everyone!
-For more information about competitions in your area, please click on your region below;
+For more information about competitions in your area please check back here shortly or contact email@example.com

 How the Schools Cup works